Jimson St. Louis: Club

+Following his graduation from Coastal Carolina, St. Louis returned to USL League Two, signing with Lionsbridge FC for the 2026 season.
+He joined Helenites SC for the club's 2026 CFU Club Shield campaign.
+He scored in a quarter-final match against Puerto Rico's Metropolitan FA, but Helenites ultimately fell 1–2 and were eliminated from the competition.

 International career

 St. Louis represented the USVI at the youth level in the 2018 CONCACAF U-20 Championship.
 He made his senior international debut on October 12, 2019, in a 2019–20 CONCACAF Nations League C match against Barbados.

 International goals

 Scores and results list USVI's goal tally first.